ogcio/ogcio-ds/govie-react/API.md

 Should always be wrapped by `GridRow`.
 Will always render a column at full width if the browser width is below the `TABLET` breakpoint.

-NB our grid is based on flex-box, which differs from govuk-frontend, which instead uses floats, however it is otherwise similar to use.
+NB our grid is based on flex-box, which differs from govie-frontend, which instead uses floats, however it is otherwise similar to use.

 - https://govuk-react.github.io/govuk-react/?path=/docs/grid-col